-Petcom is a wholly-owned subsidiary of Petroleum Corporation of Jamaica (PCJ).
-The operation includes 24 Petcom-branded service stations and 14 liquid petroleum gas filling plants across the island.
+The operation includes 24 Petcom-branded service stations and 14 liquid petroleum gas-filling plants islandwide.

-Milverton Reynolds, managing director of the DBJ, said yesterday that the agreement for the sale of Petcom to Phoenix Fuels — a local petroleum retailing company — was signed last Friday at the offices of the PCJ on Trafalgar Road, in St Andrew.
+Managing director of the DBJ Milverton Reynolds said Monday that the agreement for the sale of Petcom to Phoenix Fuels, local petroleum retailing company, was signed on Friday, April 29, at the PCJ offices on Trafalgar Road in Kingston.

-"The proceeds of the sale of Petcom... are US$19 million ($2.3 billion) and will involve the transfer of 100 per cent of the shares of Petcom and real estate assets owned by the PCJ but used or operated by Petcom to the purchaser," the DBJ said in its announcement.
+“The proceeds of the sale of Petcom, a wholly owned subsidiary of the PCJ, are US$19 million (J$2.3 billion) and will involve the transfer of 100 per cent of the shares of Petcom and real estate assets owned by the PCJ but used or operated by Petcom to the purchaser,” the DBJ said in its announcement.

 Closing is expected to take place within 90 days of the date of the agreement.

-The DBJ noted that, "after intensive discussions between the Petcom negotiation team and the preferred bidder, Cabinet approved the final negotiated sale terms for the privatisation of Petcom to Phoenix Fuels and Accessories Limited on February 15, 2016."
+The DBJ noted that “after intensive discussions between the Petcom negotiation team and the preferred bidder, Cabinet approved the final negotiated sale terms for the privatisation of Petcom to Phoenix Fuels & Accessories Limited on February 15, 2016.”

-"I am happy that we were able to conclude these negotiations successfully and must pay tribute to all the negotiators on both sides who did such a sterling job as well as the Petcom Enterprise Team which did much of the leg -work," Reynolds was quoted as saying.
+Reynolds said in the release, “I am happy that we were able to conclude these negotiations successfully and must pay tribute to all the negotiators on both sides who did such a sterling job as well as the Petcom enterprise team, which did much of the leg work.”

-GK Capital Management Limited, led by Managing Director Steven Whittingham, and Investment Banking Manager Douglas Robinson, was the lead negotiator on behalf of Phoenix Fuels and Accessories Limited.
+GK Capital Management Limited – led by Managing Director Steven Whittingham, and Investment Banking Manager Douglas Robinson – was the lead negotiator on behalf of Phoenix Fuels & Accessories Limited.
 Vaccianna & Whittingham were the attorneys for the purchaser.

-The Petcom privatisation opportunity was first advertised by the DBJ on April 26, 2015, and the bid submission deadline was extended twice — from June 30, 2015 to July 14, 2015 and subsequently to August 18, 2015.
-Following evaluation of the bids, Phoenix Fuels & Accessories Limited was selected as the preferred bidder in November 2015.
+The Petcom privatisation opportunity was advertised by the DBJ from April 26, 2015, and the bid submission deadline was extended twice from June 30, 2015 to July 14, 2015 and subsequently to August 18, 2015.
+Following evaluation of the bids, Phoenix Fuels & Accessories was selected as the preferred bidder in November 2015.